About the festival

 - More than 230 journalists and media representatives on site

-- Short and feature films from 43 countries across five continents
+- Short and feature films from more than 40 countries across five continents

 The Fantasia International Film Festivalis a non-profit organization registered in accordance with the National Corporate Registry of Canada.

 Since its beginnings, the Fantasia International Film Festival has explored the diverse realms of genre cinema, creating bridges between the cutting edge and the mainstream, and providing a festive but professional environment where emerging artists are given exposure alongside their more established counterparts, both locally and internationally.
 We showcase the best in Canadian and world cinema, discovering and nurturing exciting new talents and offering a platform through which artists and audiences can connect